 Use images with little to no grain, fine detail and a plain background so that customers focus on the product.
 Google’s guidelines also advise using images with higher than 250×250 pixels and an https or encoded URL.

-Make sure you optimise high-quality images (you can use TinyJPG) otherwise, they will slow down your website and lead to the loss of potential customers.
+Make sure you optimize high-quality images (you can use TinyJPG) otherwise, they will slow down your website and lead to the loss of potential customers.

 - Include promotions and product reviews